 - We’ve informed identity theft victims about some of the steps they can take to recover their stolen identities.

-- We’ve shown how the Pro-Poor book and a better Land Information System can help to make the law more accessible to the poor.
+- We’ve shown how the Pro-Poor book and a better Land Information System (like using blockchain) can help to make the law more accessible to the poor.

-- We’ve participated in the development of laws (like the Cybercrimes Bill) that protect the poor and vulnerable.
+- We’ve participated in the development of laws (like the Cybercrimes Bill and the POPIA Regulations) that protect the poor and vulnerable.

-- We’ve developed our firm’s own ABC Policy, provided our clients with a free ABC Guide and advised them to always be ABC compliant in order to improve their organisations, the country’s economy and, ultimately, protect the poor.
+- We’ve developed our firm’s own Anti Bribery and Corruption Policy (ABC Policy), provided our clients with a free ABC Guide and advised them to always be ABC compliant in order to improve their organisations, the country’s economy and, ultimately, protect the poor.

 We want to make a difference and will always continue to strive to broaden access to justice.
 We understand that the only way to do this is to practice law in a manner that’s friendly and beneficial to the majority of South Africans, especially the poor.